msgraphtf/terraform-provider-msgraph/docs/data-sources/sites.md

 Read-Only:

+- `archival_details` (Attributes) Represents whether the site collection is recently archived, fully archived, or reactivating.
+Possible values are: recentlyArchived, fullyArchived, reactivating, unknownFutureValue. (see [below for nested schema](#nestedatt--value--site_collection--archival_details))
 - `data_location_code` (String) The geographic region code for where this site collection resides.
+Only present for multi-geo tenants.
 Read-only.
 - `hostname` (String) The hostname for the site collection.
 Read-only.
 - `root` (Attributes) If present, indicates that this is a root site collection in SharePoint.
 Read-only. (see [below for nested schema](#nestedatt--value--site_collection--root))

+<a id="nestedatt--value--site_collection--archival_details"></a>
+### Nested Schema for `value.site_collection.archival_details`

+Read-Only:

+- `archive_status` (String) Represents the current archive status of the site collection.
+Returned only on $select.
+The possible values are: recentlyArchived, fullyArchived, reactivating, unknownFutureValue.

 <a id="nestedatt--value--site_collection--root"></a>
 ### Nested Schema for `value.site_collection.root`